When Is the Best Time

 Notification: You’ll be notified on the first of the next month whether you won or not.
 Example: If you entered the lottery in January then you’ll get an email on February 1.
 If you didn’t win, you can check a calendar option for spots that became available.
 However, this is extremely unlikely.

-Wait until the end of the month, before entering the online lottery!
-They show the current applicants for each day.
-Select 3 dates with the fewest applicants so far.
-This will give you an advantage and increase your chances.
-Many still think it’s first come first served.
-That’s not true!
 UPDATE 2020/21: You can’t see the number of applicants for each day anymore.
 However, it’s still not first-come, first-served.
 Enter three dates at any time during the month and cross your fingers.

-Walk-In Lottery: 16 Permits each day.
+Daily (former walk-in) Lottery: 16 Permits each day.
 Chance: low

 Permit Fee: $7